vcwebio/conteco.external.bash/README.md

 # conteco.external.bash

-Import of external Bash image into the ContEco ecosystem.
+Import of external official Bash image into the ContEco ecosystem.

 ## Import Version